shoenig/test/README.md

 `test` is a modern and generics oriented testing assertions library for Go.

-There are four key packages,
+There are five key packages,

 - `must` - assertions causing test failure and halt the test case immediately
 - `test` - assertions causing test failure and allow the test case to continue
 - `wait` - utilities for waiting on conditionals in tests
+- `skip` - utilities for skipping test cases in some situations
 - `portal` - utilities for allocating free ports for network listeners in tests

 ### Changes

+:ballot_box_with_check: v1.8.0 introduces the `skip` package for skipping tests!

+ - New helper functions for skipping out tests based on some given criteria

 :ballot_box_with_check: v1.7.0 marks the first stable release!